How to be great at saving money

-This year the Government introduced the First Home Super Saver scheme.
-This helps first home buyers save for their first home.
-Which means you can put extra money into your superannuation fund, saving money while you pay less tax.
+The First Home Super Saver scheme or FHSS helps first home buyers save for their first home – faster.
+Basically, FHSS means you can put extra money into your superannuation fund, temporarily, saving money while you pay less tax.
 Later you can withdraw that extra money to help buy your first house.

 The basic details:

 - Pre-tax contributions to your fund – and earnings on investments – are taxed at 15% rather than the marginal tax rate

-- When the money is withdrawn it is taxed at the marginal tax rate less a 30% tax offset.
-Withdrawals must be after 1 July 2018
+- When the money is withdrawn it is taxed at the marginal tax rate less a 30% tax offset

 - First home buyers can save up to $15,000 a year with a limit of $30,000 going into their super accounts as extra contributions to be released under the FHSS scheme.
 The release limit is $50,000 across all years, from July 1 2022 (Prior to this date, the limit was $30,000.)

 - Couples can combine these extra savings toward a single first home purchase